mochi-hpc/mochi-doc/docs/source/pymargo/01_rpc.rst

    :language: python

-The :code:`Engine`'s constructor takes the protocol as the first arguments.
-Additional argument may be provided:
+The :code:`Engine`'s constructor takes the protocol as the first argument.
+Additional arguments may be provided:

 - :code:`mode`: :code:`pymargo.client` or :code:`pymargo.server`,
   to indicate whether the engine will be used as a client or a